Erfoud

-Erfoud (ⴰⵔⴼⵓⴷ, ber; أرفود) is an oasis town in the Sahara, in the Drâa-Tafilalet region, eastern Morocco.
+Erfoud or Arfoud (ⴰⵔⴼⵓⴷ, ber; أرفود) is an oasis town in the Sahara, in the Drâa-Tafilalet region, eastern Morocco.
 It belongs to ait atta tribe, divided into several districts: Hay Salam, Hay Jdid, Hay Ziz, Hay el Bathaa, Hay Annahda, and Hay el Hamri.

 Due to its proximity to Merzouga desert village in the Erg Chebbi Dunes, Erfoud has developed tourist-related infrastructures such as hotels and restaurants.

 History

 Jewish community

 Erfoud's Jewish community traced its roots to the French protectorate period in the early 20th century, when several hundred individuals from nearby towns, particularly El Mâadid, settled in the region encouraged by French plans to develop the town.
 The community gained prominence as a base of the Abuhatzeira family, known for its esteemed rabbis, including Abir Yakkov, the Baba Lu Ḥazzan, and the Baba Sali.
 Due to the absence of an Alliance Israélite Universelle school in Erfoud, although one existed in nearby Rissani, many Jewish children attended a French school.

 By 1931, the Jewish population constituted approximately one-third of Erfoud's total residents, numbering 1,172 out of a total population of 3,534.
 Following World War II, the number of Jewish inhabitants exceeded 700.
 Following Morocco's independence in 1956, the majority of Erfoud's Jewish population emigrated, mainly to Israel.